-For the year ended 31 December 2022 (the "Year"), there was a significant decrease in revenue from last year of approximately HK\$543,280,000 to approximately HK\$139,285,000.
-The revenue for the Year was mainly attributed to the rental income and sale of commercials apartments and offices in Shenzhen, which were accounted for 13% and 78% respectively of the total revenue for the Year.
-In contrast, contributions of the properties management services income, trading income and hotel operation income for the Year were minimal, which represented approximately 4%, 3% and 2% respectively of the total revenue.
+For the year ended 31 December 2023 (the "Year"), there was a significant increase in revenue from last year of approximately HK\$139,285,000 to approximately HK\$264,515,000.
+The revenue for the Year was mainly attributed to the rental income, general trading income and sale of commercial apartments and offices in Shenzhen, which were accounted for 9%, 14% and 70% respectively of the total revenue for the Year.
+In contrast, contributions from properties management services, other revenue and hotel operation income were minimal, which represented approximately 2%, 2% and 3% respectively of the total revenue.